 I appreciate the thinking that copying and pasting a generic proposal saves time, but it’s also unproductive.

-You’ll have a lot more success with a brief but very relevant and specialised proposal than with a long, generic one.
+You’ll have a lot more success with a brief but very relevant and specialized proposal than with a long, generic one.

 The Wrong Way to Write an Upwork Proposal